87th New York Infantry Regiment: Service

-The 87th New York Infantry was organized in Brooklyn, New York beginning November 14, 1861, and mustered in for three-years' service on November 20, 1861, under the command of Colonel Stephen A. Dodge.
+The 87th New York Infantry was organized in Brooklyn, New York, beginning November 14, 1861, and mustered in for three years' service on November 20, 1861, under the command of Colonel Stephen A. Dodge.

 The regiment was attached to 3rd Brigade, Casey's Division, Army of the Potomac, to March 1862.
 1st Brigade, 3rd Division, III Corps, Army of the Potomac, to August 1862.
 1st Brigade, 1st Division, III Corps, to September 1862.

 The 87th New York Infantry ceased to exist on September 6, 1862, when it was consolidated with 40th New York Volunteer Infantry.
 Company B was transferred to the 173rd New York Volunteer Infantry on September 11, 1862.

 Detailed service

-The 87th New York ('Brooklyn Rifles') Regiment, under command of Col. Stephen A. Dodge countermarched down Fulton St and left Brooklyn, New York for Washington, D.C. on December 2, 1861 via Railroad (most likely the NJ Central to Philadelphia and then onto the Philadelphia, Wilmington & Baltimore RR).
+The 87th New York Regiment (aka "Brooklyn Rifles"), under command of Col. Stephen A. Dodge countermarched down Fulton Street and left Brooklyn, New York for Washington, D.C. on December 2, 1861 via railroad.

 Duty in the Department of Washington until March 1862 at Camp Casey.